 Tips on Treating Perioral Dermatitis

-So, I thought it was a good time to re-visit a few key questions that get asked regularly in relation to PD:
+I get asked a lot of questions at AMPERNA® HQ regarding all skin concerns.
+So, I thought it was a good time to re-visit a few popular questions that get asked regularly in relation to redness around the mouth:

 1. What causes perioral dermatitis

-2. What products to stop using during the flared stage
+2. What products to stop using during the flared stage of P.D?

-3. Bust some perioral dermatitis ‘treatment’ myths
+3. Bust some perioral dermatitis ‘treatment’ myths?

 4. My knowledge on ingredients/formulations and what I do not recommend you use when your skin barrier is compromised.